Description of the HTTP API

 "timestamp" : number //Base timestamp

-"md5" : string //base MD5-hash
+"md5" : string //Base MD5 hash

 "load_result" : string //The result of downloading the base (EC_OK if the base has been downloaded successfully)

-*"sha1" : string - base SHA1-hash
+*"sha1" : string //Base SHA1 hash

 }

-Asterisk-marked parameter is optional.
+The parameter marked with * is optional.

-11) The IdpassRequest object contains data on the password-protected archive:
+11)The IdpassRequest object contains information about the password-protected archive:

 {